In This Article

 First, who defines your class?
 And who decided you were the best in it?
 You truly may be that remarkable but prove it by describing your accomplishments, awards, etc. Remember, customers don’t necessarily need best in class, they need what’s best for them.

 The way to get around this empty phrase is to identify exactly where you stand in a specific market or industry and then flaunt it.
-Find the one thing that you are the best at, define the criteria, show the comparison and flaunt it.
+Find the one thing that you are the best at, define the criteria, show the comparison and flaunt it in your marketing materials.

 Look at Rex Parker — he doesn’t say that he’s “Best in Class” in crossword puzzles. he very specifically states that he is 9th!?